wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 certificate which it uses to authenticate itself towards other backends.

-Note that the client certificate is required to be issued with the backend\'s infra domain as one of the subject alternative names (SAN), which is defined in [RFC 5280](https://tools.ietf.org/html/rfc5280).
+Note that the client certificate is required to be issued with the backend\'s infrastructure domain as one of the subject alternative names (SAN), which is defined in [RFC 5280](https://tools.ietf.org/html/rfc5280).

 See {ref}`federation-certificate-setup` for technical instructions.